NLnetLabs/routinator/source/installation-notes.rst

 rebuild its cache from scratch.
 This is not a problem, other than it having to download several gigabytes of data, which usually takes about ten minutes to complete.
 During this time the API and user interface will be unavailable, as well as the RTR server.
-Your routers should be configured have a secondary relying party instance available at all times.
+Your routers should be configured to have a secondary relying party instance available at all times.

 Platform Specific Instructions